The Games That Defined Modern Football: Republic of Ireland 0-0 Egypt | Goal.com

 How Man Utd helped convince Abramovich to buy Chelsea

-This meant the pitch became elongated, creating extra space in midfield for direct passing, dribbling, and assertive attacking football.
-What’s more, the game sped up significantly, not only because there were far fewer breaks in play but because a longer pitch means more chances to attack and counterattack.
+This meant that the pitch became elongated, creating extra space in midfield for direct passing, dribbling, and assertive attacking football.
+What’s more, the game sped up significantly, not only because there were far fewer breaks in play but because a longer pitch meant more chances to attack and counterattack.

-At the same moment in 92, the Premier League was formed as an explicit means to capitalise on potential revenue of televising the nation’s favourite sport.
+The Premier League was also formed as an explicit means to capitalise on potential revenue of televising the nation’s favourite sport.
 BSkyB – producing richer colours and sharper images, presenting football as TV drama – owe their exponential success in the early 1990s to the high-quality entertainment of the matches.
-That IFAB changed the rules in the same summer is an acutely serendipitous moment in Premier League history.
+That IFAB changed the rules in the same summer is an acutely serendipitous moment in English football history.

 In later years, games like Liverpool 4-3 Newcastle – which would define the Premier League as Europe’s most entertaining division – owed much to the see-sawing style of football the backpass law had triggered.